openstack/puppet-openstack-guide/doc/source/meetings.rst

 You're chairing the meeting?
 No worries, it's very simple.

-- Send to the mailing-list a reminder about the meeting, 24 hours before, with a link to the etherpad.
-The etherpad usually reminds the URLs from previous meeting notes, the list of actions that were taken, a list of items and a section for Open Discussion.
+- Send a reminder to the mailing-list about the meeting 24 hours beforehand, with a link to the etherpad.
+The etherpad usually contains the URLs from previous meeting notes, the list of actions that were taken, a list of items and a section for Open Discussion.
 - The meeting is starting, start by giving the link of the agenda, using #link agenda <...>
 - Wait a little, so people have time to join the meeting.
 - Start by reviewing the past actions and make sure all actions have been addressed or postpone them.
 - Then, start the topics.
-Each item is a topic and is announce with #topic command.
+Each item is a topic and is announced with the #topic command.
 - Record by using #action or #info decisions and commitments; review actions in the next meeting.
-- Keep the scheduleǃ if you feel like a topic is taking too much time, don't hesitate to follow-up on the mailing-list or on IRC later.
+- Keep the scheduleǃ If you feel like a topic is taking too much time, don't hesitate to follow-up on the mailing-list or on IRC later.
 - After the meeting, send the notes to the mailing-list, following-up the meeting announcement and also update this wiki page with next meeting